- WHOWe Are

 We are therefore conducting a cluster-randomised trial to test the impact of a radio campaign targeting all causes of child mortality, in Burkina Faso, West Africa.
 We are broadcasting this behaviour change campaign to seven randomised geographic areas (clusters) across Burkina Faso, and using seven additional clusters as controls.

-The trial lasts for 2.5 years and began broadcasting in March 2012; midline results (on behaviour change) are expected in late 2013, with full endline data (including child mortality outcomes) being published in 2015.
+The trial lasts for 2.5 years and began broadcasting in March 2012; midline results (on behaviour change) are expected in March 2014, with full endline data (including child mortality outcomes) being published in late 2015.
 This is the most robust evaluation that has ever been conducted of a mass media intervention in a developing country.

 A controlled trial using radio would not normally work, due to the risk that people in 'control' areas would listen to radio stations broadcasting from 'intervention' areas.
 However, Burkina Faso has a very localised, radio-dominated media environment, so we can use local FM radio stations to broadcast our messages to intervention areas without 'leaking' into the control areas.
 The map below shows intervention areas in blue and control areas in red.